vzakanj/nvim-config/README.md

 * nvim >= 0.2.0 installed
 * for powerline glyphs to show properly, use a powerline patched font or Fira Code
+* ag installed for fzf :Ag command to work